jkrutz/capstone-2021/sprint2/SPRINT1.md

 ### Placeholder Character

+The player is represented as a blue cylinder.
+It can take damage, shown in cycles of red, and it will play a hurt sound.

 ### Testing Arena

+This arena houses the player.
+It contains stairs and a main platform.

 ### Health System

+The player has 100 health points.
+If the player touches fire, they take 10 damage.
+This was purely for testing purposes and is not set in stone.

 ### Grid Spell Casting System

+If a player selects the upper left quadrant of the screen, while holding down right click, they can enter a "fire spell mode" whereby if they subsequently click on the screen, they can summon fire.

 ### Fire Spell

+"Fire Spell!"
+After being in fire spell mode, a player summons a fire entity into the world which can cause damage to the Player.

 ### Title Screen & Menu

+The title and menu screen will eventually house accessibility controls and allow the player to quit the game.

 <!-- TUTORIALS -->